wur-bioinformatics/introduction-to-bioinformatics/week5.md

 that WGS generally generates draft genome assemblies; additional steps are required to gain a complete, high-quality reference genome assembly.

-:::{figure} images/Week5/Fig_14_WGS.png
+:::{figure} images/Week5/genome_assembly.png
 :alt: WGS using short reads
 :align: center
 :name: w5f14

-Whole genome sequencing and assembly using short reads
+Whole genome sequencing and assembly. \
+Short reads on the left are generally not used anymore for *de novo* assembly.
 :::

 ##### Assembly challenges